Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 - You want a $149.99 lifetime price and never want to think about it again.

-- You want a long mature feature checklist — growth tracking, white noise, 15 lullabies, multi-baby up to 4 — proven over six years.
+- You want a long mature feature checklist — growth tracking, white noise, 15 lullabies — proven over six years.

 - You want an installed base and review history Tuck won't have until late 2026 (Annie has 4M+ downloads and 2.4K App Store ratings; Tuck launches with zero).